dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 Changing this setting affects only new modules, not existing modules.
 If this statement appears in your module, you must explicitly define each variable you use.
 Chapter 7 goes into the details why you should develop this habit.

-#### Auto List Members option

-If the Auto List Members option is set, the VBE provides some help when you're entering your VBA code.
+Auto List Members option: If the Auto List Members option is set, the VBE provides some help when you're entering your VBA code.
 It displays a list that would logically complete the statement you're typing.
 This bit of magic is sometimes called IntelliSense.
 This is one of the best features of the VBE.
 Figure 3-6 shows an example (which will make lots more sense when you start writing VBA code).

-#### Auto Quick Info option

-If the Auto Quick Info option is set, the VBE displays information about functions and their arguments as you type.
+Auto Quick Info option: If the Auto Quick Info option is set, the VBE displays information about functions and their arguments as you type.
 This can be very helpful.
 Figure 3-7 shows this feature in action, telling you about the arguments for the MsgBox function.

 FIGURE 3-6: An example of Auto List Members.

 FIGURE 3-7: Auto Quick Info offers help about the MsgBox function.

-#### Auto Data Tips option

-If the Auto Data Tips option is set, the VBE displays the value of the variable over which your cursor is placed when you're debugging code.
+Auto Data Tips option: If the Auto Data Tips option is set, the VBE displays the value of the variable over which your cursor is placed when you're debugging code.
 When you enter the wonderful world of debugging, as described in Chapter 13, you'll appreciate this option.

-#### Auto Indent setting
+Auto Indent setting:

 The Auto Indent setting determines whether the VBE automatically indents each new line of code the same as the previous line.
 Use the Tab key to indent your code, not the space bar.
 Also, you can press Shift+Tab to「unindent」a line of code.
 If you want to indent more than just one line, select all the lines you want to indent.
 Then press the Tab key.

 The VBE's Edit toolbar (which is hidden by default) contains two useful buttons: Indent and Outdent.
 These buttons let you quickly indent or「unindent」a block of code.
 Select the code and click one of these buttons to change the block's indenting.

-#### Drag-and-Drop Text Editing option

-The Drag-and-Drop Text Editing option, when enabled, lets you copy and move text by dragging and dropping with your mouse.
+Drag-and-Drop Text Editing option: The Drag-and-Drop Text Editing option, when enabled, lets you copy and move text by dragging and dropping with your mouse.

-#### Default to Full Module View option

-The Default to Full Module View option sets the default state for new modules.
+Default to Full Module View option: The Default to Full Module View option sets the default state for new modules.
 (It doesn't affect existing modules.)
 If this option is set, procedures in the Code window appear as a single scrollable list.
 If this option is turned off, you can see only one procedure at a time.

-#### Procedure Separator option

-When the Procedure Separator option is turned on, separator bars appear between procedures in a Code window.
+Procedure Separator option: When the Procedure Separator option is turned on, separator bars appear between procedures in a Code window.

-#### Using the Editor Format tab

-Figure 3-8 shows the Editor Format tab of the Options dialog box.
+Using the Editor Format tab: Figure 3-8 shows the Editor Format tab of the Options dialog box.
 With this tab, you can customize the way the VBE looks.

 FIGURE 3-8: Change the VBE's looks with the Editor Format tab.

-#### Code Colors option

-The Code Colors option lets you set the text color and background color displayed for various elements of VBA code.
+Code Colors option: The Code Colors option lets you set the text color and background color displayed for various elements of VBA code.
 This is largely a matter of personal preference.

-#### Font option

-The Font option lets you select the font that's used in your VBA modules.
+Font option: The Font option lets you select the font that's used in your VBA modules.
 For best results, stick with a fixed-width font such as Courier New.
 In a fixed-width font, all characters are exactly the same width.
 This makes your code more readable because the characters are nicely aligned vertically, and you can easily distinguish multiple spaces (which is sometimes useful).

-#### Size setting

-The Size setting specifies the point size of the font in the VBA modules.
+Size setting: The Size setting specifies the point size of the font in the VBA modules.
 This setting is a matter of personal preference determined by your video display resolution and how many carrots you've been eating.

-#### Margin Indicator Bar option

-This option controls the display of the vertical margin indicator bar in your modules.
+Margin Indicator Bar option: This option controls the display of the vertical margin indicator bar in your modules.
 You should keep this turned on; otherwise, you won't be able to see the helpful graphical indicators when you're debugging your code.

 #### 3.4.2 Using the General tab